 - Suzanne L. Weekes (Society for Industrial and Applied Mathematics (SIAM); Worcester Polytechnic Institute)

-- Maria G. Westdickenberg (RWTH Aachen University) Panel Slides
+- Maria G. Westdickenberg (RWTH Aachen University) - Presentation Slides

 12:00pm Breakout rooms on the following topics

 Event Organizers: Hélène Barcelo (Mathematical Sciences Research Institute), Hajer Bahouri (Laboratoire Jacques-Louis Lions; Centre National de la Recherche Scientifique (CNRS)), Mihaela Ifrim (University of Wisconsin-Madison), Ornella Mattei (San Francisco State University), Julia Plavnik (Indiana University)

 Alicia Dickenstein (Universidad de Buenos Aires; Instituto de Investigaciones Matemáticas "Luis A. Santaló"; Principal Researcher, Consejo Nacional de Investigaciones Científicas y Técnicas (CONICET))